4-Day Lares Trek to Machu Picchu

 You’ll traverse alpine lakes and high passes by day, then relax each evening with hearty meals and cozy campsites under the stars.
 On the last day, enjoy a guided tour of Machu Picchu.
 You will arrive feeling refreshed after a good night in Aguas Calientes.
 It’s the perfect blend of adventure and convenience, packed into four incredible days.

-Trekkers celebrating at a spectacular viewpoint along the Lares Trek.
+Trekkers are celebrating at a spectacular viewpoint along the Lares Trek.
 This 4-day journey offers stunning mountain vistas and a deep dive into Andean culture.

-Depart Cusco early and drive into the Sacred Valley, stopping to enjoy the Lares Hot Springs (thermal baths) en route.
-Relax in these volcanic hot pools amid mountain scenery.
 After a picnic lunch at Lares, begin trekking from the trailhead at Kiswarani.
 Hike past the Seven Waterfalls of Kiswarani, marveling at cascading falls and alpine lakes.
 By late afternoon, reach your first campsite near a small village (around 3,800 m altitude) beside a pristine lake.
-Enjoy a warm welcome from our crew, a delicious hot dinner, and a night under the starry Andean sky.

 TREK: A quiet day hike.
 The route takes hikers through two attractive weaving communities.
 Let your heart take you away as you experience Peru’s Sacred Valley of the Incas in all its glory during our spectacular 4-day Lares Trek!